Skip to Main Content

 Do your ADs speak English?

-Yes, all our ADs for international productions are fluent English and Portuguese speakers.
-Many have worked extensively with American and European productions shooting in Brazil and understand the expectations of international crews.
+Yes, all our ADs for global shoots are fluent English and Portuguese speakers.
+Many have worked widely with American and European shoots in Brazil and know the expectations of global crews.

 How do Brazilian labor laws affect production scheduling?

-Brazilian labor regulations set specific working hour limits and overtime provisions.
-Our experienced ADs factor these requirements into every schedule, ensuring compliance with CLT labor law while maintaining production efficiency.
+Brazilian labor rules set specific working hour limits and late hours provisions.
+Our skilled ADs factor these needs into each schedule, making sure compliance with CLT labor law while keeping production efficiency.

 Can you provide AD teams for multi-unit productions?